 When refusal conversion efforts are to be made, a decision has to be taken as to who makes the conversion attempt.
 Analysis of ESS contact form data confirms that conversion cases should be reissued to another, experienced interviewer.
 This requires that experienced interviewers ("refusal converters") are available and that a system is in place to allow the transfer of the contact form information collected by the first interviewer to the second interviewer.
-The analysis of ESS data also indicates that the chances of success are higher, if one waits two or three weeks before re-approaching an initial refusal (see Beullens et al., 2009; Stoop et al., 2010).
+The analysis of ESS data also indicates that the chances of success are higher, if one waits two or three weeks before reapproaching an initial refusal (see Beullens et al., 2009; Stoop et al., 2010).
 Besides changing interviewers, (personalised) persuasion letters and/or incentives for refusal conversion (see above) can also be helpful.

 As a general rule, we should keep in mind that "refusal conversion" is only the second best way to deal with refusals: the better route is "refusal avoidance".
+A good strategy is to use interviewers with high response rates in the ESS or similar surveys.
 Inexperienced interviewers in particular often prompt many "soft refusals" by pressing target persons to make a decision too quickly.
 Training should help interviewers to identify situations when a refusal is likely and provide them with exit strategies ("Sorry, I see this is not a good time.
 I will come back when it is more convenient.") before a refusal is explicitly given.
 Interviewers can then return at a more convenient time when they are more likely to get cooperation.
-Specific techniques on how to avoid refusals should be part of interviewer briefings (see also Sections 2.1 and 2.2).
+Specific techniques on how to avoid refusals should be part of interviewer briefings (see also Sections 3.1 and 3.2).

 - Interviewers should be familiar with effective techniques to avoid refusals, and/or this should be included in the interviewer training. - In particular, countries with low (interim) response rates should try to attempt to convert as many refusals as feasible into an interview.
-The ideal would be to re-approach all refusals, as far as ethically possible and financially feasible. - If possible, a different and experienced interviewer (maybe an interviewer of different sex or age group) should carry out the conversion attempt. - Discuss re-issuing strategies with the ESS Fieldwork Team.
+The ideal would be to re-approach all refusals, as far as ethically and legally possible and financially feasible. - If possible, a different and generally successful interviewer (maybe an interviewer of different sex or age group) should carry out the conversion attempt. - Discuss re-issuing strategies with the ESS Fieldwork Team.

-5 Not able and other reasons for nonresponse
+6 Handling not able and other reasons for nonresponse

-While it is generally assumed that noncontact and refusal are the main reasons of nonresponse, ESS results show that quite a number of target persons do not participate because they are not able or for other reasons (Stoop et al., 2010).
+While it is generally assumed that noncontact and refusal are the main reasons of nonresponse, ESS results show that quite a number of target persons do not participate because they are not able or for other reasons (ESS7 Quality matrix 7.1.7, p.
+69).